Confuze/Confuze/README.md

 I'm a self taught fullstack developer from poland and a being-a-no-one enthusiast.

 #### About me:
 - ✍ I code stupid projects for fun as a hobby
-- 💻  I mostly do websites but I happen to develop other things like discord bots
+- 💻 I mostly do websites but I do happen to develop other things like discord bots from time to time
 - ❤ I am a big fan of typescript and laziness
 - 🚲 Besides coding I also enjoy downhill cycling and skiing
-- Wanna get in touch?
+- 💬 Wanna get in touch?
 Dm me on [discord](discord.com/users/469425967845343233) or <a href="mailto:confuze.graph.11@gmail.com">email</a> me

 #### Some technologies that I'm familiar with:
 <code><img height="20" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg"></code>